mihailfox/proxmox-openapi/docs/devcontainer.md

 ## Host Initialization

 Before the container starts, `.devcontainer/scripts/initialize-host.sh` runs on the host to create bind mount targets such as `~/.codex`, `~/.claude`, and `~/.claude.json`.
+The script reuses `command_get_config` from `scripts/common.sh` to enumerate the `mounts` array in `devcontainer.json`, resolve `${localEnv:...}` placeholders, and pre-create the corresponding files or directories.
 This prevents Docker from failing when optional configuration files are absent locally while still allowing host ↔ container synchronization.

 ## Lifecycle Scripts